cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ### Create PreprocessMobileNet Function

 Now we can define the functions we named earlier.
-We will stick with the default values for [numthreads](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/sm5-attributes-numthreads).
+We will stick with the default values for [numthreads](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/sm5-attributes-numthreads) of `(8,8,1)`.

 The MobileNet version of the model expects color values to be in the range `[-1,1]`.
 By default color values in Unity are in the range `[0,1]`.
+The alpha channel is not used by the model, so the value does not matter.

 ```c#
 [numthreads(8, 8, 1)]